NLO QCD corrections to exclusive electroproduction of quarkonium: Summary and conclusions

 \section{Summary and conclusions}

 We calculated analytically the exclusive electroproduction of quarkonium in the NRQCD framework and collinear factorization scheme up to the NLO QCD accuracy.
-In order to compare with experimental measurements, numerical evaluation about the cross section of exclusive $J/\psi$ electroproduction at different $Q^2$ and $W$ are performed.
+In order to compare with experimental measurements, numerical evaluation about the cross section of exclusive $J/\psi$ electroproduction at different $Q^2$ and $W$ were performed.
 We estimated the theoretical uncertainties by varying the magnitudes of heavy quark mass and factorization scale.

 At large $Q^2$, say $Q^2>10$ GeV$^2$, the NLO corrections may greatly reduce the theoretical uncertainty, and hence enable the predictions more reliable.
-We find a good agreement with the H1 \cite{H1} and ZEUS \cite{ZEUS} data.
+We found a good agreement with the H1 \cite{H1} and ZEUS \cite{ZEUS} data.
 At small $Q^2$, say $Q^2< 5$ GeV$^2$, the pQCD analysis on exclusive $J/\psi$ production tends to be dubious.
-To make a prediction for future experiment on ep collision, we schematically calculate the exclusive $\Upsilon$ electroproduction in HERA condition.
+To make a prediction for future experiment on $ep$ collision, we schematically calculated the exclusive $\Upsilon$ electroproduction in HERA condition.
 In this case the quark mass is much heavier and guarantees the legitimacy of pQCD use even in the photoproduction.

 To understand more about the parton distribution in nucleon, the GPD here, is one of the motivations of our study.
 With reliable theoretical calculation, people expect to have some feedbacks on GPD by confronting to the experimental measurement.
-About the GPD, in the calculation we made use of the Forward Model (\ref{ansatz}) together with the NLO GPD evolution equation to evaluate GPDs at DGLAP region.
-The input PDFs and the initial scale were set to be MSTW08 \cite{mstw} and $\mu_0=1$ GeV.
-As a trial, another set of input PDFs, the CT14 \cite{ct14} and initial scale $\mu_0=1.3$ GeV were applied.
-We found at reasonably large $\eta$ and $\mu_F$ regions, say $\mu_F>2.4$ GeV and $\eta>0.001$, the results of cross section in two different choices are less than $15\%$, which does not influence our conclusions for $J/\psi$ electroproduction at large-$Q^2$ and the $\Upsilon$ electroproduction.
-The main reason of this is that the discrepancy between MSTW08 and CT14 diminishes with the increase of energy scale in off small $x_B$ region.
+About the GPD, in the calculation we made use of the Forward Model (\ref{ansatz}) together with the NLO GPD evolution equation to evaluate GPD at DGLAP region.
+The input PDF and the initial scale were set to be MSTW08 \cite{mstw} at $\mu_0=1$ GeV.
+As a trial, another set of input PDF, the CT14 \cite{ct14} and initial scale $\mu_0=1.3$ GeV were applied.
+We found at reasonably large $\eta$ and $\mu_F$ region, say $\mu_F>2.4$ GeV and $\eta>0.001$, the difference of the cross sections with those two sets of input PDFs and initial scales is less than $15\%$, which does not influence our conclusions on $J/\psi$ electroproduction at large-$Q^2$ and $\Upsilon$ electroproduction.
+The main reason of this is because that the discrepancy between MSTW08 and CT14 diminishes with the increase of energy scale in small $x_B$ region.
 We therefore conclude that the Forward Model is simpler, parameter-free and adequate to explain the data.